Back to the main page

 High School Student (Summer 2022)

 Josh attended St. Joseph High School and was a part of the Liberty Science Center Partners in Science Program.
 He worked with Ella Ivanova and Matthew Stickles on a project to develop theoretical predictions and models for surface tension and viscosity of organophosphorus liquids.
-He will be studying mechanical engineering at Rutgers University.
+He continued as a mechanical engineering student at Rutgers University.

 Siddarth Kunisetty